Mysphyt/WingDingFork/README.md

 ### Next:
         * Clean up TODOs

-        * Update to use the WingDings as the actual instructions in code
+        X Update to use the WingDings as the actual instructions in code
             - Create mapping file instead of hard-coding instruction dict

                 [keymap.csv]